pmem/pmdk/index.md

 See the [libpmem2 page](libpmem2) for documentation and examples.

+#### libpmemset

+**libpmemset** aims to provide support for persistent file I/O operations, runtime mapping concatenation and multi-part support across poolsets.
+It relies on synchronous event streams for pool modifications.

+>NOTE:
+This is still an **experimental API** and should not be used in production environments.

+See the [libpmemset page](libpmemset) for updates.

 #### libvmem

 The **libvmem** library turns a pool of persistent memory into a